 How do I offer my artwork for donation?

 It’s easy.
 You can register by submitting a Donor Agreement, then submit images and artwork information online via our Automated Artwork Donation tool on our website.
-We will then present a digital slide show of your art to qualified agencies.
+We will then present a digital presentation of your art to qualified agencies.

 When will an artwork be selected?

 When artwork is offered for donation, it may take weeks, months, or possibly a year or two before an agency selects it.
 Our process allows agencies to select by committee (usually comprising a group of 6-10 staff, clients, board members, and/or volunteers) that reviews approximately 150 available artworks and chooses the most appropriate art for its site.